tech-med/medlearnity.com/src/content/wpPages/tutors/nader-mohamed/index.md

 ---
 title: 'Nader Mohamed'
 pubDate: 2023-08-24
 description: 'I am a seasoned medical and anatomy tutor with a rich history of guiding students through intricate medical subjects.
-My journey as a medical tutor began, '
+My journey as a medical tutor began,.'
 ---

 # Meet Nader Mohamed